zipper97412/openshift-origin/README.md

 2.  masterVmSize: Size of the Master VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  infraVmSize: Size of the Infra VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  nodeVmSize: Size of the Node VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 4.  storageKind: The type of storage to be used.
-Value is either "managed" or "unmanaged"
+Value can only be "unmanaged".
+When Azure Stack supports managed disk, this will be updated
 5.  openshiftClusterPrefix: Cluster Prefix used to configure hostnames for all nodes - master, infra and nodes.
 Between 1 and 20 characters
 8.  masterInstanceCount: Number of Masters nodes to deploy
 8.  infraInstanceCount: Number of infra nodes to deploy